puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### CLI, direct to device, configuration data write

-Flow of writing structured (YANG model based) configuration data to a device over CLI.
+Flow for writing structured (YANG-model based) configuration data to a device over CLI.
 The data is transformed and sent directly to a device.

-1. User sends HTTP PUT or POST REST request into Uniconfig
+1. The user sends an HTTP PUT or POST REST request into Uniconfig.
-  * URL and payload need to conform to openconfig data models used for all CLI devices
+  * URL and payload need to conform to openconfig data models used for all CLI devices.
-  * URL needs to specify
+  * URL must specify the following:
-    * `topology=cli` - to specify CLI managed device
+    * `topology=cli` - CLI-managed device
-    * `node=<nodeID>` - to specify which managed device
+    * `node=<nodeID>` - specific managed device
-    * `?content=config` - to specify only configuration data must be read from device
+    * `?content=config` - only configuration data is read from the device
-2. The payload needs to contain valid JSON corresponding to where the URL points within the YANG model
+2. The payload must contain valid JSON that correspondos to the URL points within the YANG model.
-3. Restconf component parses URL and the payload and validates against openconfig YANG models
+3. Restconf component parses the URL and the payload and validates them against openconfig YANG models.
-3. Restconf invokes an asynchronous write on the southbound layer, but blocks until it completes
+3. Restconf invokes an asynchronous write on the southbound layer, but blocks until it completes.
-4. CLI layer finds appropriate CLI driver (cli units) and invokes all writers registered for a specific path provided in the URL
+4. The CLI layer finds the appropriate CLI driver (cli units) and invokes all writers registered for a specific path provided in the URL.
-5. CLI writers send specific commands to the device and check output for any errors
+5. CLI writers send specific commands to the device and check the output for errors.
-6. Restconf receives success or failed response from the CLI layer and maps it to appropriate status code
+6. Restconf receives a success or failed response from the CLI layer and maps it to the appropriate status code.

-!!! note
-Writing directly to device is not recommended.
-Using Uniconfig core to build an intent and commit the changes to the network is the preferred option.
+**Note:** We do not recommend writing directly to a device.
+The preferred option is to use Uniconfig core to build an intent and commit the changes to the network.
-!!!

 ***Restconf example:***